kenoyek/TimeKeeperApp/README.md

-Employee Time Management
+TimeKeeperApp
 ===========

-Django Employee Time Management app.
+Django TimeKeeperApp.

-Completed by John Doran as part of Dazult's graduate developer staff training programme.
+Completed by Okagua Kenoye as part of ALX SE training programme .

 Overview
 ===========

-The purpose of the timekeeping app is to record employees daily hours worked, and store the clock-in and clock-out information in a database. the employee can request leave on the basis that a days notice is required for a day off, and a weeks notice is required for a week off.
+The purpose of the timekeeper app is to record employees daily hours worked, and store the clock-in and clock-out information in a database. the employee can request leave on the basis that a days notice is required for a day off, and a weeks notice is required for a week off.